 The supply chain activities are performed in line with the provisions of the Municipal Supply Chain Management Policy, Municipal Finance Management Act (No.56 of 2003), Preferential Procurement Policy Framework Act and its 2017 B-BBEE Regulations.
 Prospective suppliers or service providers wishing to do business with the council are invited to be registered on the municipal's list of accredited service providers/suppliers after the checking and evaluation of their application forms.
+Service providers also needs to be registered on Central Supplier Database before they can do business with the municipality.

 All procurement requests exceeding R30 000 are advertised on the municipal website and notice boards for at least seven (7) days.
 Transactions above R200 000 are processed following the competitive bidding process.
 This approval includes the processing of bids by the Bid Specifications, Evaluation and Adjudication Committees.
+The municipality turnaround time for processing bids is 60 days from date of closing a bid.
 The bids are advertised in the newspapers, municipal website and notice boards.
-To add to the latter, the district municipality has reviewed and adopted the Supply Chain Management Policy on the 27 May 2017.This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner.
+To add to the latter, the district municipality has reviewed and adopted the Supply Chain Management Policy on the 31 May 2019.
+This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner.
+The policy also includes subcontracting of goods and services to designated groups, which is blacks, youth, women and people with disabilities.

-The procurement plan which is aligned to the SDBIP is approved and currently implemented.
+The procurement plan for 2019-2020 is aligned to the SDBIP is approved and currently implemented.

 The SCM unit executes its responsibility to the extent that Capital projects which are pivotal in service delivery are implemented as planned and budgeted.
 Bid committees are fully functional and sit as per schedule of bid meetings.
 Deviations with reasons for deviation are approved by Council.
 Irregular expenditure is as follows from previous years.
 Irregular expenditure from previous years resulted from appointments that did not comply with SCM regulations.
 The irregular expenditure after investigation is written-off by Council.